 Which aspect of the product has the highest business value?
 Answer that question before you start building your map.

 Who is mapping the value stream?
-It’s important to assign this task to a mature, experienced team who can see the map from start to finish.
+It’s important to assign this task to an experienced team who can see the current state map and future state maps from start to finish.

 3. Identifying the problem